Search results for

 How much might the Apple HomePod mini (2nd generation) cost?

 Apple has retained a two-tier price point for its premium and mini-series HomePod speakers.
 For example, the original HomePod launched for $349 but was later reduced to $299 on April 4, 2019.
 The updated HomePod (2nd generation) came to market at the same price of $299 on February 23, 2023.
-If the company keeps this trend, it is reasonable to expect the Apple HomePod mini (2nd generation) to cost $99 when it comes to fruition.
+If the company keeps this trend, it is reasonable to expect the Apple HomePod mini (2nd generation) to cost $99 at launch.

 Apple HomePod mini (2nd generation): What we want to see